Graduate and Professional School Exam Preparation Seminars

 - GRE (Fall, Winter, Spring, & Summer) — $400 for currently registered UCR students, $500 for UCR staff, $800 for UCR almuni and those not affiliated with UCR as a current student or staff member; 8-week seminar in Fall, Winter, or Spring (meets two days each week - MW or TR) / 4-week seminar during Summer Session A (meets MTWR); course materials included

-Interested in taking the GMAT or GRE prep seminar in Fall 2019?
+Interested in taking the GRE or LSAT prep seminar in Fall 2020 (next year)?
 Click the link below and fill out the interest form.
-We will contact you when our online registration opens on Mon, Sep 2nd.
+We will contact you when our online registration opens for Fall 2020.

 GRAD EXAM PREP SEMINARS - ONLINE REGISTRATION

 ONLINE REGISTRATION ONLY.
-Fall 2019 online registration opens Fri, Aug 16th and closes on Fri, Oct 4th @ 5pm.
+Fall 2019 online registration is open and closes on Fri, Oct 4th @ 5pm.

 IMPORTANT: FEES ARE NON-REFUNDABLE ONCE YOU AGREE TO THE TERMS AND CLICK "SUBMIT" ON THE ONLINE REGISTRATION FORM.
 All requests for refunds will be denied (please see our FAQs).
 Before you register, check with the program(s) to which you are applying to determine if a graduate or professional school exam is required.
 Also, ensure the seminar class times do not conflict with your school or work schedules.

 Please refer to our FAQs and direct other questions to: